boostorg/leaf/benchmark/benchmark.md

 The main design difference is that when using LEAF, error objects are not communicated in return values.
 In case of a failure, the `leaf::result<T>` object transports only an `int`, the unique error ID.

-Error objects skip the error-neutral functions in the call stack and get moved directly to the the error-handling scope that needs them.
+Error objects skip the error neutral functions in the call stack and get moved directly to the the error handling scope that needs them.
 This mechanism does not depend on RVO or any other optimization: as soon as the program passes an error object to LEAF, it moves it to the correct error handling scope.

-Other error-handling libraries instead couple the static type of the return value of *all* error-neutral functions with the error type an error-reporting function may return.
+Other error handling libraries instead couple the static type of the return value of *all* error neutral functions with the error type an error reporting function may return.
 This approach suffers from the same problems as statically-enforced exception specifications:

 * It's difficult to use in polymorphic function calls, and
 * It  impedes interoperability between the many different error types any non-trivial program must handle.